 A professional tip is to measure the roof space from the inside of the loft space to help you decide the panel's location, but bear in mind the route of your pipework which will take the anti-freeze down to the tank coil.
 The shorter the pipe distance, the better.

-With correct the measurements in hand, you can work out the external location and remove the tiles/slates applicable to your type of installation, i.e. In-roof panels will require all the roof covering removed in your calculated area, or on-roof installs will only need to remove certain tiles to attach the' roof anchors' to the roof battens.
+With correct the measurements, you can work out the external location and remove the tiles/slates.
+In-roof panels will require all the roof covering removed in your calculated area, or on-roof installs will only need to remove specific tiles to attach the' roof anchors' to the roof battens.

 2. Attach the horizontal rails to the roof anchors and measure the diagonal corner distances to square up before tightening the final bolts.

 Lifting up the panels needs to be done with care.
-We recommend using a roofer's pulley system for an easy lift.
+We recommend using a roofer's pulley system.
 Position the panels onto the horizontal rail making sure the inlet and outlet ports are positioned correctly and measure diagonally again to check everything is still squared up.

 Creating an entry hole for your pipework can be done either with an additional professional style 'aluminium tile' with a manufactured entry/exit hole or carefully drilling a hole through your existing tile/slate and sealing with a roofing-grade silicone.

 Ensure all exposed external pipework is insulated with 'Armoflex pipe insulation' and tied down with plastic cable ties.

-3. There are two different options with your pipe run.
+3. There are two different options for your pipe run.
 Purchasing professional 'ready-insulated aluminium pipework' with the temperature sensor cable already installed will not only save time but give you peace of mind.
 A standard copper pipe run can be used, but we recommend using the 'compression' style of connecting your pipes together.
 Soldering/brazing is possible too.

 The location of the 'pump station' can be either in the loft space, basement or within the bathroom airing cupboard.
 The hot water cylinder, however, takes into consideration the 'expansion vessel' which will need to be located next to it.